DecisiveAI/mdai-operator/README.md

 - Requires environment variables with the ValKey endpoint and password to be provided.
 - Supports two types of variables: set and scalars.
 - Converts to uppercase MDAI environment variables when injecting them into the OTEL collector.
   Injects environment variables into OTEL collectors through a ConfigMap with labels matching the hub name.
 The OTEL collector must be configured to use the ConfigMap.
+Operator is not responsible for removing this ConfigMap.
 - The ConfigMap name is the MDAI hub name plus `-variables`
 ```yaml
   envFrom: